 A TIFF world file will be generated with the same name as the GeoTIFF file with a .tfw extension.
 The TFW file is used by software that is not capable of reading the placement of the GeoTIFF file directly from the GeoTIFF header.

-Any small areas with missing data will be filled in by interpolating the surrounding valid data.
+Any small areas with missing data will be filled in by interpolating the surrounding valid data using an IDW method.
 This is useful for filling small gaps between adjacent tiles or small holes in elevation data.

 A PRJ file describing the projection of the coordinates in the file will automatically be created .